-Prerequisite/Recommendation: Successful completion of Marketing 1 and Marketing 2.
-Completed application (available in the guidance office) and teacher recommendations.
-The application is to be turned in to your marketing teacher during the scheduling timeframe.
+Prerequisite/Recommendation: Marketing 1 and Marketing 2 with a 2.0 or higher and teacher/administrative recommendation.
+Completed application required (available in the guidance office).
 Your application, marketing grade, attendance, tardies, and recommendations will be reviewed for acceptance.

 This is a two-hour block class that prepares students to apply skills and concepts learned in Marketing 1 and 2 in a variety of project-based learning experiences.
 Students will use higher order thinking skills and develop key competencies in the areas of critical thinking and problem-solving communication, collaboration, creativity, and innovation.
 Students will have the opportunity to operate the school-based enterprise "The Cougar Den".
-Students will be encouraged to compete in DECA written events.
+Students will be encouraged to compete in DECA events.
 Students will be expected to participate in leadership opportunities within the school, including mentoring, charity initiatives, and partnering with area businesses in collaborative projects.
 Topic areas emphasized include: management, operations, math fundamentals, interpreting numbers, maintaining financial records, sales, selecting and displaying merchandise, promotion, product service planning, marketing information management, project and time management, business ethics, and human relations.
 If you are independently motivated and want to put into ACTION what you have learned, then this is the class for you.
 This course has been approved to meet the MMC senior year math-related credit requirement.